hgn/hippod/README.md

 * if value is again a dictionary enter the loop again
 * at the end calculate the sha256 sum of the string - this is the ID.

+It is important that the calculation of the ID is known and implemented equally because client and server components will calculate their ID's on their own.
+Shifting the calculation to the server component result in unwanted higher network traffic.

 # Database File Layout #

 ```